longouyang/nosub/README.md

 aws_secret_access_key = <SECRET ACCESS KEY>
 ```

+## Initializing a HIT

 Next, go to a folder where you want to store your settings and results for a single HIT.

-Now, run `nosub init`.
+Now, initialize by running `nosub init`.
-This will step you through creating your HIT.
+This will walk you through creating your HIT and store your settings in the file `settings.json`.

+TODO: show an example dialog, discuss batch mode

+## Managing a HIT

-After init, you can perform these actions:
+After initializing, you can perform these management actions.

 ```
 nosub create   # create hit based on settings in settings.json